 Prohibitions and Procedures for Section 16 Reporting Persons and Designated Individuals:

-The following prohibitions and procedures apply to Section 16 Reporting Persons (as defined below) and certain other employees that may be designated by FOX from time to time (“Designated Individuals”).
+The following prohibitions and procedures apply to Section 16 Reporting Persons and certain other employees that may be designated by FOX from time to time (“Designated Individuals”).
 “Section 16 Reporting Persons” are members of FOX’s Board of Directors, director emeriti and certain executive officers, who are subject to the reporting and “short-swing profit” liability provisions of Section 16 of the Exchange Act.
 Section 16 Reporting Persons and Designated Individuals will be informed of their status by FOX’s Chief Legal and Policy Officer.

 Under special circumstances, certain employees who are not Section 16 Reporting Persons or Designated Individuals may gain access to material, non-public information and FOX, in its discretion, may determine that such employees may also be subject to the below listed prohibitions and procedures.
 Such employees will be notified of such status and will be subject to the below listed prohibitions and procedures for such period of time as FOX deems appropriate.